PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 journalctl -u drove.gateway -f
 ```

-NGinx logs would be available at `/var/log/drove/gateway`.
+Gateway proxy logs would be available at `/var/log/drove/gateway` in this NGINX-based setup.

-### Log rotation for NGinx
+### Log rotation for NGINX

 The gateway sets up log rotation for the access and errors logs with the following config:
 ```logrotate